flameshot-org/flameshot-org.github.io/content/docs/installation/installation-linux.md

 snap install flameshot
 ```

-to update the snap applications on your computer, you should run `snap refresh`.
+To update the snap applications on your computer, you should run `snap refresh`.

 ### Flatpak  <img src="https://img.shields.io/flathub/downloads/org.flameshot.Flameshot">